agrogeophy/catalog/README.md

 The easiest way to contribute is to fill out the [online form](https://agrogeophy.github.io/catalog/input_form.html).

 Send the form via email (don't forget to attached additionnal files such as a cover picture, notebook file).
-Once received we will open an issue and test if the metadata meet the CAGS requirements - If the test passed your contribution will be automatically upload to the catalog website
+Once received we will open a pull request and test if the metadata csv file meet the CAGS requirements - If the test passed your contribution will be automatically upload to the catalog website

 ## We welcome any feedback and ideas!